isomerpages/pa-bukitcanberra/_volunteer-programmes/Project Blue Wave.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
 			Project Blue Wave believes in bringing people together (through education and affirmative action) to build a collective ownership for our environment.
 It provides unique platforms and opportunities for an urban community to explore environmental conservation methods.
-Heavy emphasis ....collaboration with Mendaki to provide tuition (English, Math and Science) for Primary 2 to Secondary 2 students.
-Each session is 1.5hr.
-Can be conducted physically or virtually.
+Heavy emphasis is placed on the values of Interconnection, Sustainability and Ownership.
+It helps  to drive social responsibility amongst individuals to make informed lifestyle choices such as less single use of plastic products.
 		</td>
 	</tr>
 </table>